 Yikes!
-When you see something red in your dog’s poop, the first thing you think of is your dog pooping blood.
+When you see something red in your dog’s stool, the first thing you think of is your dog pooping blood.
 But don’t panic.
 First, determine if the red you’re seeing is truly blood and read on for how to handle blood in dog stool.

 Almost nothing is more alarming than seeing something red in your dog’s poop.
 Depending on what that red color actually is, red poop can be serious or nothing to worry about.
 So, if your dog’s poop looks red, is your dog pooping blood — or could it be something else?

 “It can be caused by red coloring, like food coloring,” says Tracey Jensen, DVM, Dipl.
 ABVP, medical director at Wellington Veterinary Hospital in Wellington, Colorado.
 “It could be something that [your dog] ate that is simply innocently passing through.
 I once saw a dog that ate strawberry Chapstick, which came through.”
 If your dog eats red Crayons, they may also color the poop red.
 In general, food dyes that come from nontoxic sources will pass out in the stool and leave no lasting effects.